Back

 Q: Can students choose their own clinical sites?

 A: We will attempt to accommodate any requests but cannot guarantee certain clinical sites.
+All clinical sites must be approved by the Program and the Council on Accreditation of Nurse Anesthetists.

 Q: What are the simulation immersions like?